“Basic instructions before leaving Earth” is a popular way to characterize the Bible among Christians.

 As in, God’s rule over the earth – Jesus’ rule as the Messiah – would extend into the world through them.

 Indeed, the content of their testimony to the nations was that Jesus’ resurrection from the dead constitutes the validation of God’s promise to renew the earth.
 His resurrection means our resurrection, explained Paul (1 Corinthians 15:12-24).
-The renewal of his death-ravaged body means the renewal of the entire death-ravaged world, the apostles taught.
+The renewal and perfection of his destroyed body is the initial step toward the renewal and perfection of the entire death-infected world, the apostles taught.

 Note how Paul comforted the Thessalonian believers about their members who had died.
 He did not say, “They’re in a better place now.”
 He did not say, “They’re with Jesus now.”